treasure-data/treasure-boxes/machine-learning/ml_tips/README.md

     body            Body Identification Number
     home.dest       Home/Destination

-In this workflow, you will predict a probability of `survival`.
+In this workflow, you will predict the probability of `survival`, taking a binary label survival as a response variable.

 ## Workflow